FREQUENTLY ASKED QUESTIONS

 Yes.
 It is a good idea to open a case, whether you are the parent paying or receiving child support.
 Your caseworker will keep records, direct you to other resources that might benefit you, and be able to assist you if your situation changes.
 Child support can be complicated, and your local agency is there to help you navigate the system.

-If you do not receive public cash assistance, there is an annual fee to cover costs.
+If you are receiving child support and do not receive public cash assistance, there is an annual fee of no more than $35 to cover costs.
+If you are the one who will be paying child support, all of the services are free.

 Child support orders can be enforced anywhere in the United States, and in many foreign countries.
 Contact your local child support agency if you or the other parent moves after a child support order is filed, or if you need to file an interstate case.